 There is a massive difference between competing in an existing market category, and creating your own new market category.
 When you create your own category, you are creating new demand rather than competing for existing demand.
 This is the reason “product market fit” is such a limiting idea.

-Some new products are continuous which means they simply improve the current method and the category is already in the mainstream.
+Some new products are continuous which means they simply improve the current method and the category is already accepted and widely used.
 But if a new product is truly different from everything else, is it called discontinuous.
 With discontinuous innovations you must begin your journey with innovators at the beginning of the technology adoption lifecycle.

 Step #1 is always asking that question: is my product continuous, or discontinuous?
 And that depends on the category.
-You either improve a category or you disrupt it.
+You either improve a category or you create a new one.

 Market identification is the part of the Customer Alignment Lifecycle that surprises most people.
 You must locate your “market category” on the adoption curve first.
 And then everything else follows.